How to Approach Workflow ROI

 While we offer templates to help kickstart these kinds of processes, the point is not to download the template and turn it on.
 Instead, the templates are a starting point and are adapted to your organization's way of working.

 When people ask us about the potential ROI (Return on Investment) they can expect from any particular workflow automation project, we don't like to simply throw out a number since there are so many variables involved.
+Making the business case for workflow is something we often help with but, ultimately, it's about the unique pain points and benefits for each company.

 In the case of the product development workflow: